canxkoz/FixEye/README.md

 settings.py allows an easier platform to edit the learning process.

 ## Main
-Imports all the other functions and trains the comvolutional neural network.
+Imports all the other functions and trains the convolutional neural network.

 ## More Info
 More information about the aim of our project can be found in the presentation and on [Devpost](https://devpost.com/software/fixeye)